-The Company and CDFH (the Parent company) jointly hold more than 20% of China Life shares, evaluated under the equity method.
-Upon the shareholder's meeting resolution on October 1, 2021 and obtaining approval from the competent authorities, CDFH conducted share exchange and new share issuance with China Life.
-The reference date of exchange was set on December 30, 2021, with one share of China life concerted to 11.5 dollars, 0.80 CDFH common stock and 0.73 CDFH special stocks.
-The Company stopped using the equity method from then on.

-(2) The Company's investments in CDIB Bioscience Ventures I, Inc. are not material.
-The carrying amounts of the investment are 1,413 thousand dollars and 1,992 thousand dollars as of December 31, 2021 and 2020, respectively, and the proportionate aggregate financial information of investments is as follows:
+- (2) The Company and CDFH (the Parent company) jointly held more than 20% of China Life shares previously and evaluated under the equity method.
+However, CDFH conducted share exchange between CDFH and China Life and new issued CDFH shares.
+The reference date of exchange in CDFH common stocks, special stocks and cash was set on December 30, 2021.
+The Company stopped using the equity method from then on. - (3) The Company's investments in CDIB Bioscience Ventures I, Inc. are not material.
+The carrying amounts of the investment are 831 thousand dollars and 1,413 thousand dollars as of December 31, 2022 and 2021, respectively, and the proportionate aggregate financial information of investments is as follows:

 For the years ended For the years ended December 31

-2021 2020
+2022 2021

-Profit or loss from continuing operations \$(579) \$65
+Profit or loss from continuing operations \$(582) \$(579)

 Other comprehensive income -

-Total comprehensive income \$(579) \$65
+Total comprehensive income \$(582) \$(579)

-- (3) Since the shares of KGI Securities (Thailand) Public Company Limited (KGI Thailand) held by the Company and affiliate company is at 34.97%, which is below 50%, and does not hold over half of the seats on board of directors, the Company and affiliate company do not have control over KGI Thailand.
-The investment does not have to be included in the main body of consolidated financial statements. - (4) Since the shares of CDIB Bioscience Venture I, Inc held by the Company and affiliate company, CDIB Capital Group, is over 20%, the investment is measured under the equity method. - (5) Please refer to Note VIII for investments accounted for using the equity method pledged as collaterals.
+- (4) Since the shares of KGI Securities (Thailand) Public Company Limited (KGI Thailand) held by the Company and affiliate company is at 34.97%, which is below 50%, and does not hold over half of the seats on board of directors, the Company and affiliate company do not have control over KGI Thailand.
+The investment does not have to be included in the main body of consolidated financial statements. - (5) Since the shares of CDIB Bioscience Venture I, Inc held by the Company and affiliate company, CDIB Capital Group, is over 20%, the investment is measured under the equity method. - (6) No pledge was made for investments accounted for using the equity method.